S3

 }

-To create the subclass, simply invoke the parent class constructor inside of the subclass constructor:
+• Simply invoke the superclass constructor inside of the subclass constructor:

 new_supersecret <- function(x) {